saberamini/HadoopSetup/README.md

 After install reboot.

-Update your Ubuntu:
+Update your Ubuntu (this may take a few minutes):

 > sudo apt-get update

-Install Java Development Kit
+Install Java Development Kit (this may take a few minutes):

 > sudo apt-get install default-jdk

+You will get a message asking you to confirm the new installs.
+Type "Y" and press enter to confirm.

 Now we will change the our bash file so the Java settings are automatically set on booting.